| rw-r--r-- | christian | 3K | April 2 2020 | Ducky_Year_of_the_Horse.md |

 Highlights⌗

-After my first “modern” mechanical keyboard with Cherry MX Brown switches I wanted to change to a heavier switch because the MX Browns felt to light.
-After some research on the interwebs I ordered a Ducky Shine 3 with Cherry MX Green switches.
-I had to send back the board twice because of failing LEDs after a couple of days of usage and was not very impressed with Ducky and the MX Greens are way to heavy for daily usage.
+After my first “modern” mechanical keyboard with Cherry MX Brown switches, I wanted to switch to heavier switches because the MX Browns felt too light.
+After some research on the interwebs, I ordered a Ducky Shine 3 with Cherry MX Green switches.
+I had to send back the board twice because of failing LEDs after a couple of days of use, and I was not very impressed with Ducky.
+Also, the MX Greens are way too heavy for daily use.

-After a while I stumbled over a video by ducky teasing the Year of the Horse edition of the Ducky Mini.
+After a while, I stumbled over a video by Ducky teasing the Year of the Horse edition of the Ducky Mini.
 So I took the risk and trusted Ducky once more and ordered this keyboard.
-The LEDs are still working but are not uses anymore because I removed the keycaps.
+The LEDs are still working but are not used anymore because I replaced the keycaps.

-After a few days of getting used to it I was hooked on the 60% layout and stuck with it till 2019.
-I am really into optimising workflows with tools, shortcuts etc and a smaller keyboard prevents switching to e.g. the arrow keys and function keys which I use quite often.
+After a few days of getting used to it, I was hooked on the 60% layout and stuck with it until 2019.
+I am really into optimising workflows with tools, shortcuts, etc., and a smaller keyboard prevents switching to e.g. the arrow keys and function keys, which I use quite often.

 from xkcd